-How Can SOC 2 Type II Certification Help with Software Security
+How Can SOC 2 Type II Certification Help with Software Security?

 SOC 2 Type II certification can play a crucial role in ensuring the security of software applications.
 Here are some of how SOC 2 Type II certification can help with software security: